rug-cit-hpc/league-of-robots/roles/logs_client/README.md

       - `development` (default) for testing purposes
       - `research`, for the research clusters, and
       - `diagnostics` for the production machines
-    - type can be defined by assigning an appropriate value to the `logs_ca_name` variable (f.e.
+    - type can be defined by assigning an appropriate value to the `logs_class` variable (f.e.
       `research`) in a `groups_vars/[stack]/vars.yml` (for group of computers) or `static_inventory/[stack].yml` (to the individual instance).`